sanchitmalhotra126/cdo-size-test/pegasus/sites/virtual/curriculum-msm-new/4/Teacher.md

 ---
-title: Videogames and Coordinate Planes
+title: Contracts
 view: page_curriculum
 theme: none
 ---

-<%= partial('curriculum_header', :unplugged=>true, :title=> 'Video Games and Coordinate Planes',:disclaimer=>'Basic lesson time includes activity only.
+<%= partial('curriculum_header', :unplugged=>true, :title=> 'Contracts',:disclaimer=>'Basic lesson time includes activity only.
 Introductory and Wrap-Up suggestions can be used to delve deeper when time allows.', :time=>25) %>

 [content]

 [together]

 ## Lesson Overview
-Students discuss the components of their favorite videogames, and discover that they can be reduced to a series of coordinates.
-They then explore coordinates in Cartesian space, and identify the coordinates for the characters in a game at various points in time.
-Once they are comfortable with coordinates, they brainstorm their own games and create sample coordinate lists for different points in time in their own game.
+Contracts provide a way for students to better understand and discuss functions.
+Through this lesson students will look at known functions and come up with the contracts that describe those functions.

 [summary]